Juren39/gait_tracking/configs/configs_intro.md

 verbose: false # Whether to output detailed information: false for showing the progress bar, true for detailed information output.
 Default is false.

+videofps: 10 # Video frames, how many frames per second, Default is 10

 ```

 [Go to README](../README.md)